iExecBlockchainComputing/dev-resources/FAQ.md

 ### Problem
 Guide to cleaning your local Docker environment , no space left on device
 ```
-ERROR: no space left on device
+docker: Error response from daemon: no space left on device
 ```

 ### Solution